Reviewing Omega Flex (NASDAQ:OFLX) & FGI Industries (NASDAQ:FGI)

 |3.00

 34.0% of Omega Flex shares are owned by institutional investors.
 Comparatively, 71.8% of FGI Industries shares are owned by institutional investors.
-43.0% of Omega Flex shares are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+43.0% of Omega Flex shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

 Valuation & Earnings

-This table compares Omega Flex and FGI Industries’ revenue, earnings per share (EPS) and valuation.
+This table compares Omega Flex and FGI Industries’ gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue